NicoNRG2/DistributedWeatherStation/README.md

 ### Raspberry Server
 1. Let's start with a basic installation of Raspbarry with Ubuntu (which we don't cover in this guide, you can easily do it on the web)
-2. Install Node.js on the Raspberry
+2. Install Node.js on the Raspberry:

 '''
 sudo apt update
 curl -fsSL https://deb.nodesource.com/setup_21.x | sudo -E bash - &&\
 sudo apt-get install -y nodejs
 '''

-3. Create a folder for the website, move inside and init the project
+3. Create a folder for the website, move inside it and init the project:

 '''
+mkdir mio-progetto-nodejs
 cd mio-progetto-nodejs
 npm init
 '''

 4. Install the necessary packages:

 '''
 npm install express
 npm install body-parser